groboclown/petronia/docs/user-configuration.md

 regularly, or move between locations where you have different monitor setups.

-#### Work Groups
+#### Work Group Layouts

-You can associate multiple *work groups* of layout configurations for a single monitor setup.
-When Petronia starts up, it uses the layout named `default`.
+You can associate multiple layout configurations for a single monitor setup.
+When Petronia starts up, it uses the layout named `default`, unless you specified one at the command line.

-You can swap to a different layout within the current work group by creating a hotkey that runs the [layout-name](user-commands.md#layout-name)
+You can swap to a different layout within the current work group by creating a hotkey that runs the [layout-name](user-commands.md#change-layout-layout_name)

-Each layout should have one [top level split](#Top Level Splits) per monitor, or one top level split for all your monitors (which isn't supported well).
+Each layout should have one [top level split](#top-level-splits) per monitor, or one top level split for all your monitors (which isn't supported well).